A Random Blog of Everything I like

 Westerner has Halloween as the day the spirits show up and Japanese has Bon day, for Indonesian, especially Javanese, we have Malam Jumat Kliwon.
 Malam means night, Jumat means Friday and Kliwon is the name of day in Javanese calendar.
 Malam Jumat Kliwon can be translated as the night before Jumat Kliwon.
 The Javanese mixed calendars, our daily calendar used by most people all over the world and their own calendar.
 It is said that that night is the scariest night of all, malam paling angker.
 The night where ghost could suddenly appears in front of you.

-Kuntilanak is a woman dressed in long white dress.
+Kuntilanak is a woman dressed in a long white dress.
 She has really long hair.
-She often stays in tree and sometimes wondering here and there.
+She often stays on trees and sometimes wondering here and there.
 From the description I give you, if you have seen Ringu (not the American version, The Ring), Sadako reminds me so much of her…and that’s why I was freaking out the first time I saw that movie.
-She has this special cry that can chill anyone who heard it.
-What’s so special about her cry is that if you heard her cry so close to you that means she was far away from you, however if you heard it as if it came from so far that means she was so close to you.
+She has this special cry that can chill anyone who hears it.
+What’s so special about her cry is that if you hear her cry so close to you that means she is far from you, however if you hear it as if it comes from so far that means she is so close to you.

 I went back ignoring the movie because he sounded so mysterious.
 And then he told me to listen.
-There so far away, I could hear her famous cry.
-My brother was smiling and said that that must be the one everyone been talking about lately, many people saw her sitting on a tree about 5 houses from my house.
+There, so far away, I could hear her famous cry.
+My brother was smiling and said that it must be the one everyone had been talking about lately, many people saw her sitting on a tree about 5 houses away from my house.
 Yeah…you read it correctly, my brother smiled!!!
 He wasn’t scared because he sees things.

 I have some stories related to her…both are true story, or so they said.

 A friend of my friend told me this first story.